pjaskulski/nbpapi/README.md

       - GetTableByDay
       - GetTableCByDay
     * methods that return data (downloaded previously by TableByDate, or TableLast methods) as text, ready to be printed or saved to a file:
-	  - GetPrettyOutput
+	  - CreatePrettyOutput
-      - GetCSVOutput
+      - CreateCSVOutput
-      - GetRawOutput
+      - CreateRawOutput
     * other methods:
       - SetTableType
 2. **NBPCurrency** type - particular currency exchange rates: